heinhtetPS/Mothership-Down/README.md

 ### Phase 3
 - Add build ability to build auto cannons
 - enemies drop energy that can be used to build or upgrade max power
-- Add additional enemies that spawn other enemies
+- Add additional enemies: ship that spawn other ships, ship that locks down one of your systems until destroyed
 - Create a wave spawn system that directs the level experience

 ### Extras